terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 ## Schemas

-In order to make use of JSON-schema auto-generation, we should register each of the data structures that we need schemas for.
+In order to make use of JSON-schema auto-generation, you should register each of the data structures that you need schemas for.

 ```rust
 // examples/schema.rs